AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 ---
 id: replace-field
-title: Replace Field
+title: replace Field
 sidebar_label: Replace Field
 ---

-# replace transforms (GraphQL Mesh)
+# replace transform

 The `replace-field` transform allows you to replace configuration properties of a GraphQL field (source) with the ones of another field (target).